aki2o/emacs-plsense/README.md

 I guess that the Emacs action become sluggish while a many tasks is running.
 If you notice it, you can show the task by `plsense-server-task`.

+### Reflect the result of editing buffer

+I think the best way is that analyzing is done for latest content of buffer when user require completion/help.
+But, the way is high cost.
+So, do analyzing at the other timing for high-performance.
+At present, the timing is when the following command is executed.

+* save-buffer
+* newline
+* newline-and-indent

+Analyzing is not done without executing the above command.
+And, analyzing is simplified at the timing other than save-buffer.
+It means that the following item is not reflect at these timing.

+* imported method/variable by use statement

+I hope you execute save-buffer frequency.
+For example, the way is using auto-save-buffers.

 Tested On
 =========